2021 VW Arteon Would Look Even Better As A Proper Shooting Brake

 Whether you consider shooting brakes as to having two or four passenger doors is beyond us.
 But if you're the former, X-Tomi Design has rendered the 2021 Arteon with two-fewer passenger doors, and we thought you might like it as much as we do.

-Then again, the Arteon Shooting Brake will remain a forbidden fruit for the American market, so the closest thing we'll ever get to this stylish wagon is through the official images on this article – at least for now.
+Then again, the Arteon Shooting Brake will remain a forbidden fruit to the American market, so the closest thing we'll ever get to this stylish wagon is through the official images on this article – at least for now.

-The U.S.-bound 2021 Arteon will have four trims – SE, SEL R-Line, and SEL Premium R-Line – all powered by a 2.0-liter turbocharged inline-four that makes 268 horsepower (200 kilowatts) and 258 pound-feet (350 Newton-meters) of torque through an eight-speed automatic transmission.
-The latter comes with sporty elements to increase its appeal.
+The U.S.-bound 2021 Arteon will have four trims – SE, SEL R-Line, and SEL Premium R-Line – all powered by a turbocharged 2.0-liter inline-four that makes 268 horsepower (200 kilowatts) and 258 pound-feet (350 Newton-meters) of torque through an eight-speed automatic transmission.
+The latter comes with sporty elements to increase its aesthetic appeal.